cbrosius/homelab_cert_manager/README.md

 All you need to do is import and trust the generated Root-Certificate once to your PC and generate a new certificate for each of your services.

+This certificates can then be used, to configure SSL for or replace the selfsigned cert of your HomeLAB services.

 Then your internal sites show secure connections in all modern browsers.

 ## Features